 3rd paragraph

 An SBP responder that sends an SBP Response frame with Status Code field set to SUCCESS should initiate a WLAN sensing procedure with one or more non-AP STAs using operational parameters derived from those indicated within the SBP Request frame that requested the SBP procedure.
 The SBP responder shall be the sensing initiator of the WLAN sensing procedure.

+Note: Only TB sensing measurement instances (see 11.55.1.5.2) are used in the WLAN sensing procedure initiated by the SBP responder.

 SP